IBM/maximo-labs/MkDocs/monitor_8.5/docs/python_function.md

 ## Next steps
-You now have a new calculated metric that will have a value of 1 each time the ambient temperature exceeds 27 degress Celcius or 0 if it is less than or equal to 27 degrees Celcius.
+You now have a new calculated metric that will have a value of 1 each time the ambient temperature exceeds 27 degress Celcius or 0 if it is less than or equal to 27 degrees.

 In the next exercise you wil create a PythonExpression to calculate the `temperature_deviation` between the `ambient_temp` and the `ambient_temp_over_max`.